wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    CAUTION: The Skillpipe "book" usually does NOT match the PowerPoint presented during the class.
 And the PowerPoint files shown are not provided to students.

-1. If your lab is frozen, Reconnect:
+1. If your lab becomes frozen, Reconnect:

    ![az-certs-labclient-reconnect-170x137](https://user-images.githubusercontent.com/300046/112444873-1c625200-8d14-11eb-9b67-f1bfe5a76a9b.png)